tBaxter/another-rodeo/src/pages/writing/engineering-velocity-part-2.md

 ---
 title: "Engineering velocity (Part 2)"
-description: "Your engineering team is slower than they used to be.
-Here's what to do about it."
+description: "Your team seems slower...g Here's what to do about it."
 date: 2024-10-22
 parent: 'Writing'
 img_path: /img/writing/